 Eiter et al. [8] considered 1-decision lists in some detail and were able to find an improved (that is, faster) extension algorithm.
 In fact, rather than a running-time of $O(mn^2)$ , their algorithm has linear running time O(mn).
 They also develop a polynomial delay algorithm for generating all 1-decision list extensions of a pdBf (when such extensions exist).
 Such an algorithm outputs, one-by-one, and without repetition, all extensions of the pdBf in such a way that the running time between outputs is polynomial in nm.
-(This is a reasonable requirement: to ask for the total time to generate all extensions to be polynomial in mn would be inappropriate since the number of extensions may well be exponential in mn.)
+(This is a reasonable requirement: to ask for the total time to generate all extensions to be polynomial in mn.)